ekgoode/websitePortfolio/content/authors/admin/_index.md

 title: Ethan Goode
 ---

-I am a research associate at  the Federal Reserve Bank of San Francisco.
-My current interests are Statistical Learning, Spatial Data, and Environmental Economics.
+I am a data analyst at Great Lakes Behavioral Research Institute.
+My current interests are statistical learning, spatial data, and environmental economics.

-The content on this website is solely the responsibility of my own and should not be interpreted as reflecting the views of the Federal Reserve Bank of San Francisco or the Board of Governors of the Federal Reserve System.
+The content on this website is solely the responsibility of my own and should not be interpreted as reflecting the views of Great Lakes Behavioral Research Institute or Allegheny County.